 Comprehensive Eye Health Exam Process

 When you first walk into our Kodak Lens Vision Centre, you will receive a friendly greeting.
-If you have an appointment, our staff will ask you for your health card and get you started with our eye health exam process.
+If you have an appointment, our staff will ask you for your health card or any insurance coverage and get you started with our eye health exam process.
 Our staff would also ask to make sure that all contact information is correct.
 If there are any changes to your contact information, we would like to keep it updated in our patient database.
 All information is kept confidential and private.

 All patients must be pre-screened before seeing the optometrist.
 This procedure is to provide the optometrist with additional measurements to ensure a proper visual assessment.
-At this stage, an auto-refractor and NCT (non-contact tonometer) will be used to take measurements of your eye.
+At this stage, an auto-refractor and/or NCT (non-contact tonometer) will be used to take measurements of your eye.
 An auto-refractor is used to get an estimate of the eye’s refractive error and an NCT is used to measure eye pressure.

 Feel free to talk to your optometrist about any vision concerns.
 Our environment is focused on making patients feel comfortable.
 Our optometrists and staff would love to hear and share stories during the eye health exam process.

 Our optometrists thoroughly check all our patients for cataracts, glaucoma, retinal holes, macular degeneration, and general health problems, which may have ocular indications, such as diabetes and high blood pressure.
 As a highly trained health professional, our optometrist will provide a detailed evaluation of your vision and eye health.
+We try to provide a personable experience while being efficient and respectful of your time.
+Our daily appointments are well managed by staff and optometrists, but based on every need or case of each patient can cause some delay.
+We thank you for your patience in advanced.

 Other Visual Tests

 Dilating pupils will slightly blur the patient’s vision.
 It is recommended to wait at least half an hour to an hour before driving.
 Sunglasses are recommended to help reduce the brightness of light.
+The highest standard of eye care is to dilate every patient.
+We can check the overall health of your eyes through this process without taking a retinal photograph.
+However, retinal photography provides a more detailed image of your retina and allows our optometrist to provide the best assessment using advanced eye care technology.